red-kite-solutions/stalker/docs/findings.md

 )
 ```

-Which is roughly the equivalent to the following python code, but with more metadata:
+Which is roughly equivalent to the following python code, but with more metadata:

 ```python
 print('@finding { "findings": [{ "key": "HostnameFinding", "type": "HostnameFinding","domainName": "example.com"}]}')